 Two of the main reasons to use organizational digital signage is to inform and engage.
 It can sometimes be difficult to figure out just what your audience is interested in, and what might engage them.
 But your audience is made up of people – people who live beyond the organization and have a wide range of interests and hobbies.
 In their free time they devote dozens of hours each week to the things they like.
+You can tap into that fandom.

 Everyone is a fan of something, and digital signs can tap into that focus and willingness to participate to further overall communication aims.
 By focusing on fandom on digital signs, you can make a personal connection with viewers to get them invested in all your visual communications.
 Find out what your audience are fans of, and you’ll already find engaged people.